waltdevelop/demo/README.md

 ## Local development

-1. Open index.html in your
+1. Open index.html in your browser
+2. Scrol down to bottom of page
+3. Click on "Sign Up"